Home » Recipes » Chocolate Little Layer Cake

 In the recipe below, I’ve tried to re-write and modernize the instructions a bit for you.

-• The delicious and unique boiled chocolate icing.
+• It has a unique boiled chocolate icing.

-• Tastes great and is easy to make once you get the idea.
+• It tastes great and is pretty easy to make once you get the idea.

 • It’s a very old, sentimental part of southern foodways.